 - Seasoning – now this is where you can get creative!
 For this post, I used Cajun Seasoning and Everything Bagel Seasoning to season the blocks of cream cheese.
-You can use any of your favorite seasoning blends, but I also have a lot of other variations listed below, if you’re looking for some inspiration!
+You can use any of your favorite seasoning blends.
+I also have a lot of variations listed below, if you’re looking for some inspiration!

 I’ve included step by step photos below to make this recipe super easy to follow at home.
 For the full detailed recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.

 Step 1: coat every side of the cream cheese blocks in olive oil.

 Step 2: sprinkle seasoning evenly over the block of cream cheese.
 Making sure that every side is coated.

 Step 3: place the seasoned cream cheese in a small cast iron skillet or foil basket, made with heavy-duty nonstick aluminum foil.
 Use a sharp knife to cut 1/2 inch diagonal lines in the cream cheese, about 1/4 inch deep.
 This will allow the smoke to get into the cream cheese.
 It will also make it easy to dip up the cream cheese with crackers or veggies.

 Step 4: smoke the cream cheese for 2 hours at 225°F. I used a Traeger pellet smoker, but feel free to use another brand of pellet grill, or whatever smoker you have at home.